NickN-24/CS122-Project/README.md

 ### Project Description

-This project will save information from two popular movie rating sites (RottenTomatoes and IMDB) to figure out a trend in popular movies.
-The top 30 movies of the year will be saved to a database, where users can graphically compare aspects of a movie to it's popularity.
-These aspects contain data such as the director, studio, genre and length of the movie.
-Unwanted aspects can be filtered out.
-A line chart with respect to time is used to represent this data, with higher values representing its average popularity.
+This project will save information from a popular movie rating sites (RottenTomatoes and IMDB) to figure out a trend in popular movies.
+The top 50 movies released in a given year (filtering only those that had 50000+ votes) of the year will be saved to a database, where users can graphically compare aspects of a movie to it's popularity.
+These aspects contain data such as the genre, score and rating of each movie.
+A bar chart will be used to look at a single year.
+If multiple years are being compared, then a line graph will be shown.

 ## Project Plans